Petersburg, Virginia: Late 20th-century economic decline

 Projected industrial development of large tracts of farmland in the annexed areas failed to take place.
 In 1985 Petersburg again sought to annex more land from Prince George County.
 This time the nearby City of Hopewell, a city that already had huge amounts of taxable industry within its borders, joined the annexation suit to try to annex commercial areas of Prince George County, including Fort Lee and suburban neighborhoods near the base where many military families live.
 Many residents of Prince George had relocated to stay within the county after the previous annexation by Petersburg.
 They were strongly opposed to another attempt by the cities to annex their neighborhoods.
 The U.S. Department of Defense also expressed strong opposition to the proposed annexation.
 After five years of litigation, with attorney Richard Cranwell representing Prince George County, the Virginia courts, including the Virginia Supreme Court, unanimously ruled that the cities had not shown that annexation would benefit their cities, nor was it necessary to provide governmental services to Prince George residents.

 The prolonged annexation fight contributed to decades of racially tinged hostility between the county and city governments that have had negative impact on regional cooperation.
 Prince George County is predominantly white while the city of Petersburg is roughly four-fifths black.
 These strained relationships have slowed regional progress and eroded business confidence, hampering economic development in the region to the present day.

-In the late 1980s and early 1990s, numerous remaining retail merchants, including Thalhimers, JC Penney, and Sears Roebuck, left older shopping areas in Petersburg for the new Southpark Mall that opened in 1989 in adjacent, and predominantly white, Colonial Heights.
+In the late 1980s and early 1990s, numerous remaining retail merchants, including Thalhimers, JCPenney, and Sears Roebuck, left older shopping areas in Petersburg for the new Southpark Mall that opened in 1989 in adjacent, and predominantly white, Colonial Heights.
 A Miller & Rhoads store in Petersburg closed when the department store chain went out of business in 1990.
 The Ku Klux Klan had held marches in Colonial Heights.
 After the new shopping mall opened, blacks led by civil rights activist Curtis W. Harris and the SCLC boycotted Southpark Mall for about five years.
-The boycott ended after the Mayor of Colonial Heights, James McNeer, met with Harris and members of his board to discuss job opportunities for blacks in the mall area.
+The boycott ended after the mayor of Colonial Heights, James McNeer, met with Harris and members of his board to discuss job opportunities for blacks in the mall area.
 McNeer later became President of Richard Bland College.